 The Federal Migratory Bird Hunting and Conservation Stamp Art Contest is open to all U.S. Citizens, nationals and resident aliens who are at least 18 years of age by June 1, 2018.

-Eligible SpeciesFive or fewer species of waterfowl are selected each year and one of these is required to be the dominant feature of your entry (defined as being in the foreground and clearly the focus of attention).
-The species eligible for 2017 are:
+One of the five or fewer waterfowl species selected each year must be the dominant feature of your entry (in the foreground and clearly the focus of attention).
+The eligible species for 2018 are: